SamComber/notebooks/README.md

 # This repository contains various notebooks for the working paper: *"Using spatial hierarchical models to evaluate place attractiveness across the UK"*

 Below are URLs to R notebooks hosted on rpubs.
+The R and Jupyter notebooks inside the repository detail the quantitative approach developed in the working paper.

 ### Simulating fake datasets under the model